Know Your Customer

 Travelers today are using multiple channels to get information and connect to call centers.
 Sometimes doing it simultaneously.
 They want the experience to be seamless and engaging.
 Contact centers can integrate this process.
 Agents can collate data from all the channels and provide a holistic solution to the customer’s query.
 Companies need to ditch legacy based contact center, which creates a hinderance to customer service and implement strategies to move toward their more sophisticated counterparts who have the capabilities to provide omnichannel integration.

 # Value Customer’s Time

 Customers call a contact center because they want to save time rather than browse through various websites.
 Thus, don’t waste their time.
 Make the voice calls crisp, and useful.
 In case of peak hours, provide a ‘call back’ option.
-Incorporate advanced technology into your system to reduce average hold time and improve customer experience.
+Incorporate advanced technology like contact center software for travel into your system to reduce average hold time and improve customer experience.

 # Employee Education and Training

 Travel and tourism industry thrives on customer service and this requires skills.
 The most successful hotels (e.g., Ritz Carlton) and airlines (e.g., Southwest Airlines) are the ones which provide superior customer service.
 The contact center agents should also be sensitized to that.
 This can be done by educating and training them.
 Giving them soft-skills training, product knowledge and an overall understanding of the brand will empower them to serve the customers better.

 Travelers seek and appreciate real-time information.
 It could be a flight delay or drop in ticket prices or a new available package.
 This could be a deciding factor when customers choose one company over another.
 Thus, brands should be proactive in providing not just the information, but also a solution.
 For instance, providing accommodation to the customer when their flight is delayed.
 Being one step ahead of the customer will make all the difference and will ensure customer satisfaction.